darktable-org/dtdocs/content/module-reference/utility-modules/shared/collections.md

 : Set whether tags should be case sensitive or not -- without the `sqlite` ICU extension this will only apply to the 26 latin letters (default insensitive).

 number of collections to be stored
-: Set the number of recent collections to show in the history popup
+: Set the number of recent collections to show in the history popup (if present).

-hide the history button and show a specific module instead : Set your prefered way to get the history of your recent collection.
-This can be either with the history button or with a specific [recent collect module](./recent-collections.md)
+hide the history button and show a specific module instead : Choose how to view your collections history -- you can either use the history button in this module or use the [recently used collections](./recent-collections.md) module.

 number of folder levels to show in lists
 : The number of folder levels to show in film roll names, starting from the right (default 1).